-Payment Facilitation: What you need to know
+Payment Facilitation: What you should know

->>Most businesses we speak with are better fits for Hybrid Payment Faciliation or a Payment Partnership.
+>>Most businesses we speak with are better fits for Hybrid Payment Facilitation or a Payment Partnership<<

-The disadvantages to the Payment Facilitator model
+The disadvantages to the Payment Facilitator model.

-- Risk of financial loss
+- Potential risk of financial loss

 - Customer support burdens